 Anthony T. Colacino was born October 4, 1984.
 He was 33 years young when he suddenly passed away on April 21, 2018, from heart failure while he was doing something he loved.
 He is survived by his three children and his son’s mother.
 Anthony was a loving father, partner, brother, uncle, and friend.
 His children are fortunate to have many loving memories to remember him by.

 Tony was known for his constant sarcasm, love for animals, and outgoing personality.
 He was a kind, gentle, intelligent, funny, active, and loving family man.
-The most important thing to him was his children and partner, his little family.
-He loved to spend time bonding and having family trips with his children and partner.
+The most important thing to him was his little family; He absolutely adored his son, Anthony.
+His kids meant the world to him.
+He loved to spend time bonding with the kids and having family outings.
 Big Bear, Lake Arrowhead, Lytle Creek, SeaWorld, and Knott’s Berry Farm were some of the many places he loved to go and explore and spend family time.
 No matter the place, he was sure to always make it a fun adventure and positive memory and experience.

 Tony had a love for nature.
 He was a huge outdoorsman who enjoyed camping, hiking, target shooting, and exploring all sorts of different areas.
 He also had a love for jiu jitsu; training was something he would do daily for many years of his life.
 He was a certified blue belt in jiu jitsu and would constantly compete in tournaments and win, always placing first.
 He was extremely focused and would always strive for excellence.